Welcome and shalom

-Similarly, the Australian Labor Party (ALP) and the Israeli Labor Party have enjoyed a special relationship from the time of H V Evatt (z’l), the Minister for External Affairs in the Curtin and Chifley Labor Governments who when President of the General Assembly of the United Nations, played a key role in the adoption of the partition plan and Israel’s admission to the United Nations as a Member State.
+Similarly, the Australian Labor Party (ALP) and the Israeli Labor Party have enjoyed a special relationship since the time of Dr. H V Evatt, the Minister for External Affairs in the Curtin and Chifley Labor Governments, who when President of the General Assembly of the United Nations, steered through the partition plan and Israel’s admission to the United Nations as a Member State.

 You are invited to support the work of Australia Israel Labor Dialogue.
 You can help by telling your friends about AILD, by attending and promoting our events and by donating funds.

-AILD receives limited support from individuals and philanthropic organisations.
-AILD does not receive any government or corporate funding.
+Whilst AILD receives limited support from individuals and philanthropic organisations, the organisation does not receive any government or corporate funding.

 You are invited to support the activities of AILD wherever you may live.

 You can also follow us on Twitter and on Facebook.
 If you do not already receive our newsletter, you can subscribe via this website.

 Australia Israel Labor Dialogue welcomes your support and involvement.